firebolt-db/godocs/docs/Guides/loading-data/loading-data-wizard.md

 1. Log into the **Firebolt Workspace**.
 2. Select the (+) icon from the left navigation pane next to **Databases**.
 3. Select **Load data** from the drop-down menu.
-4. In the window that appears, set up an AWS connection.
+4. Set up an AWS connection in the window that appears.
     1. If you are using public data and no credentials are required to access it, provide the URL for your Amazon S3 bucket, and select **Next step**.
     2. If credentials are required, Firebolt needs to provide this information to AWS in order to retrieve data on your behalf.
 Provide the URL for your Amazon S3 bucket, AWS Key ID, and AWS Secret Key.
 The following apply:
         1. The AWS Key ID is an AWS access key that is associated with an AWS user or AWS IAM role.
 The AWS access key is a 20-character string such as ‘AKIAIOSFODNN7EXAMPLE’.